DIYgod/RSSHub/docs/en/joinus/new-rss/before-start.md

 </code-block>
 </code-group>

+Make sure to keep an eye on the console output for any error messages or other useful information that can help you diagnose and resolve issues.
+Additionally, don't hesitate to consult the RSSHub documentation or seek help from the community if you encounter any difficulties.

-Open `http://localhost:1200` in your browser to see the result.
-Any changes you make to the code will be automatically be reflected in the browser.
+To view the result of your changes, open `http://localhost:1200` in your browser.
+You'll be able to see the changes you made to the code automatically reflected in the browser.

-## Follow the standard
+## Follow the Script Standard

-All new RSS routes should follow the [Script Standard](/en/joinus/script-standard.html).
-Failure to follow the standard will result in the PR not being processed.
+It's important to ensure that all new RSS routes adhere to the [Script Standard](/en/joinus/script-standard.html).
+Failure to comply with this standard may result in your Pull Request not being merged in a reasonable timeframe.

+The [Script Standard](/en/joinus/script-standard.html) provides guidelines for creating high-quality and reliable source code.
+By following these guidelines, you can ensure that your RSS feed works as intended and is easy for other community maintainers to read.

+Before submitting your Pull Request, make sure to carefully review the [Script Standard](/en/joinus/script-standard.html) and ensure that your code meets all of the requirements.
+This will help to expedite the review process.

 ## Create a namespace

-The first step is to create a namespace for your RSS rule.
-The namespace should be the **same** as the domain name of the main website.
-In this case, we will be creating RSS for <https://github.com/DIYgod/RSSHub/issues>.
-Since the root domain name is `github.com`, we will create a namespace called `github` in `lib/v2`.
+The first step in creating a new RSS route is to create a namespace.
+The namespace should be the **same** as the domain name of the main website for which you are creating the RSS feed.
+For example, if you are creating an RSS feed for <https://github.com/DIYgod/RSSHub/issues>, the domain name is `github`.
+Therefore, you should create a folder called `github` under `lib/v2` to serve as the namespace for your RSS route.

 ::: tip Tips
-If you want to create a new RSS rule for `github.io`, stick with `github` instead of creating new namespaces like `github-io`, `githubio`, `github.io`, `io.github`, etc.
+When creating a namespace, it's important to avoid creating multiple namespaces for variations of the same domain.
+For example, if you are creating an RSS feed for both `yahoo.co.jp` and `yahoo.com`, you should stick with a single namespace `yahoo`, rather than creating multiple namespaces like `yahoo-jp`, `yahoojp`, `yahoo.jp`, `jp.yahoo`, etc.
 :::

-## Know the basics
+## Understand the Basics

 ### router.js

+Once you have created the namespace for your RSS route, the next step is to register it in the `router.js`

-After creating the namespace, you need to register your new RSS rule in `router.js` of the namespace you just created.
-Suppose you want users to enter a GitHub username and a repository name, and fall back to `RSSHub` if they don't enter the repository name.
-You can register your new RSS rule like this:
+For example, if you are creating an RSS feed for [GitHub Repo Issues](/en/programming.html#github-repo-issues) and suppose you want users to enter a GitHub username and a repository name, and fall back to `RSSHub` if they don't enter the repository name, you can register your new RSS route in `github/router.js` using the following code:

 <code-group>
 <code-block title="Arrow Functions" active>